anirbanc96/ECMMD-CondTwoSamp/Simulation Based Inference/README.md

 # Experiments in this Subfolder

 This subfolder contains experiments on validation of emulators in **Simulation Based Inference**, each organized into its own subfolder.
-All experiments have been conducted in **Google Colab** using a **T4 GPU**.
+The Python sections of all experiments are implemented in Jupyter Notebook (`.ipynb`) format and were run in **Google Colab** using a **T4 GPU**.

 ## How to Use